Farama-Foundation/gym-docs/_sources/environments/box2d/lunar_lander.md.txt

 orientation engine, fire main engine, fire right orientation engine.

 ### Observation Space
-There are 8 states: the coordinates of the lander in `x` & `y`, its linear velocities in `x` & `y`, its angle, its angular velocity, and two booleans that represent whether each leg is in contact with the ground or not.
+The state is an 8-dimensional vector: the coordinates of the lander in `x` & `y`, its linear velocities in `x` & `y`, its angle, its angular velocity, and two booleans that represent whether each leg is in contact with the ground or not.